ChlodAlejandro/deputy/README.md

 ### Automated testing

 Unit and end-to-end tests exist for Deputy and can be found in the [`tests/`](tests) directory.
-These tests are run with Puppeteer and Jest.
+These tests are run with Selenium and Jest.
 This ensures that Deputy's most vital components work as expected.
 Tests are still incomplete and coverage is not available, however by the end of the project, at least one end-to-end test should be finished.

 You can trigger automated testing by running the following: